 If you edit a tier that already has applications approved to use that tier, those applications are immediately held to the terms of the edited tier.
 Thus, if you change the throughput values without warning, you might inconvenience API users.

 If you originally set the tier to require manual approval, and change it to allow automatic approvals, API Manager grants any pending approval requests.

 If you set the tiers for manual approval, email notifications are sent to you when developers request access for their applications.
-You can review the applications on the Applications tab of the API version details page and approve, reject, or revoke requests.
+You can review the applications on the API version details page and approve, reject, or revoke requests.
 If a developer asks to change tiers, you can also review the change request and approve the application for the new tier or reject the change request.

 After you assign applications to SLA tiers, you have the option to deprecate a tier to prevent developers from signing up new applications up for that tier.
 You cannot delete an SLA tier that has applications assigned to it.